 - testChoice: this variable is a flag that allows to shorten the execution time for tests.
-0 = not a test; 1 = runs with only the 2 first columns of each SM; 2 = runs with only the 2 first columns of the first SM, - the root input file f05, - the text input file txtFilePrevCalib (in principle not the name, only the path), - the text input file txtFileIn (in principle not the name, only the path), - if necessary : the min and max range values for the parameter histograms : tabMin and tabMax, - the min and max cut values for the parameters cutMin and cutMax, - if necessary: the number of bins in pT (for the 1st section, see below) nbPtBins and their range tabPtBins. - Text output on the standard output ("printf's"):
+0 = 1094 not a test; 1 = runs with only the 2 first columns of each SM; 2 = runs with only the 2 first columns of the first SM, - the root input file f05, - the text input file txtFilePrevCalib (in principle not the name, only the path), - the text input file txtFileIn (in principle not the name, only the path), - if necessary: the min and max range values for the parameter histograms: tabMin and tabMax, - the min and max cut values for the parameters cutMin and cutMax, - if necessary: the number of bins in pT (for the 1st section, see below) nbPtBins and their range tabPtBins. - Text output on the standard output ("printf's"):

 Finally, the first iteration needs the recalibration factors.
-This file is made running macros/RecalibrationFactors_TextToHistoJulien_mult_2012.C on the output_calibPi0_coeffs.txt file.
+This file is made running macros/RecalibrationFactors\TextToHistoJulien\mult\2012.C on the output\calibPi0\coeffs.txt file.
 Once the RecalibrationFactors.root file is created it needs to be linked properly to re-run the reconstruction.

-955 6.1.3 Energy calibration: Run by run temperature gain variations - Evi, David
+6.1.3 Energy calibration: Run by run temperature gain variations - Evi, David

-The SuperModules calibration depends on the temperature dependence of the different towers gains.
-We observe that from one period to other, where the T changes, the π^0 peak positions also changes.
-There are 2 ways to correct for this effect: either measure the mean T per run, and get the gain curves per tower a calculate the corresponding correction; or use the calibration LED events to quantify the variation from one reference run.
+The SuperModules calibration depends on the temperature dependence of the different tow-1110 ers gains.
+We observe that from one period to other, where the T changes, the $\pi^0$ peak po-1111 sitions also changes.
+There are 2 ways to correct for this effect: either measure the mean 1112 T per run, and get the gain curves per tower a calculate the corresponding correction; or use 1113 the calibration LED events to quantify the variation from one reference run.
 Each of those 2 procedures have problems, poor or lack of knowledge of the gain curves of some towers or bad performance of the LED system in certain regions.
+These temperature or time-dependent 1116 corrections are still under study: for further, and up-to-date, information, please see the wiki: 1117 https://twiki.cern.ch/twiki/bin/viewauth/ALICE/EMCalTimeDependentCalibrations 1118 is to do a relative calibration between cells to align all cells to a mean value of 0 ns, with as small spread as possible (negative values are unavoidable for the moment).
+The time calibration coefficient for each cell is the result of the average time of the cell when belonging to a cluster with enough energy (>1GeV).
+The calibration coefficient have to be subtracted to the cell time.